 The Hunter Works

 All that shopping made us hungry.
 Surprise!
-There was a café that Fiona and Peter had been wanting to try in Balmain so we headed there.
+There was a café that Fiona and Peter had wanted to try in Balmain, so we headed there.

 We would never have found it on our own had they not known where to go.
-Off the main street and hidden in a rear courtyard this place has great food.
+Off the main street and hidden in a rear courtyard this place has excellent food.

-The Hunter works specialises in Speciality Coffee and Bagels and also has a deli.
+The Hunter works specialise in Speciality Coffee and Bagels and also has a deli.